joshcanhelp/josh-to-11/input/symlinked/posts/2008-07-29-random-design-inspiration-post-1-currency.md

 ---
-title: "Random design inspiration post #1 - Currency"
+title: 'Random design inspiration post #1 - Currency'
-excerpt: "Pull a bill out and look at it really close.
-The detail is impressive and the layout is very interesting, particularly because it has a lot of limitations/requirements. "
+excerpt: 'Pull a bill out and look at it really close.
+The detail is impressive and the layout is very interesting, particularly because it has a lot of limitations/requirements. '
-modified: 2016-04-03 02:33:18
+modified: 2016-04-03T02:33:18.000Z
+wpid: 42
-tags: ["Design"]
+tags:
+  - Design
 featured_img: /_images/2008/07/currency04_pallet-150x150.jpg
-wpid: 42
 ---